 For many of us, stress is a constant reality of our lives, a feature of our day to day existence.
 Leaving stress unchecked has very real implications for our mental and physical health.
 There are many strategies for managing stress and our response to it that largely rely on self-awareness, a take-charge approach and a positive attitude.
-An additional key element in reducing stress is the capacity for self-care and self-nurturance – the ability to notice and appropriately respond to your needs.
+An additional key element in reducing stress is the capacity for self-care awareness and self-nurturance – the ability to notice and appropriately respond to your needs.
 This article explores some practical self-nurturance strategies for reducing stress.

 There are three key steps to incorporating self-nurturance strategies.
 The first step in building your capacity for self-nurturance is building your self-awareness.
 By tuning in and noticing your energy levels and general well-being, you put yourself in a position to potentially respond to your needs in an appropriate manner.
 The next step is of course to notice what helps you relax and recharge.
 What are the activities, pastimes and/or hobbies that help you feel more able to cope with life’s challenges?
 The final step involves incorporating self-nurturance into your lifestyle – ideally making it a part of how you live your life on a day to day basis.
 Ensure that self-care is a part of your daily routine and make sure that you set aside time for a range of activities that work for you.
 Safeguard this time; don’t allow other obligations to encroach on it.
 It’s essential to reflect on what works specifically for you and recognize that taking care of yourself is not a luxury but rather a necessity.
 This is sacred time for you, an opportunity to take a break from responsibilities and recharge your batteries.